aequorea/ot-aat/README.md

 # ot-aat
 Old Testament -- An American Translation

-This was originally published in 1927 went public domain Jan 1, 2022.
+This was originally published in 1927 and went public domain Jan 1, 2022.
 So I wanted to post a text.

 I used the scans on archive.org.
 Mainly I used scans from the School of Theology at Claremont found here: